AdeptMarketing/404gotten-wp/wp-readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a Wordpress plugin that turns your 404 "page not found" error into a page devoted to helping find missing children.
+A Wordpress plugin that turns your 404 "not found" error page into a 404 page dedicated to help impoverished children around the world receive sponsorships.

 == Description ==